AeROsTrO/JsTW/README.md

 # JsTW
-umm this might seem like nothing but i had fun making this and is exciting to know how it works!! https://aerostro.github.io/JsTW/
+umm this might seem like nothing but i had fun making this!! https://aerostro.github.io/JsTW/